 The Char Bangla Temple was built in 1755 (1760 according to some locals) and each temple in this cluster of four is built in the traditional Bengali village hut style with two sloping roofs called do chala or ek bangla.
 Each temple has a triple arched entrance with three Shiva Lingas seated inside.
 Three temples with the exception of the northern temple share a platform which is about 1.5 feet high.
 The northern temple stands on a separate platform behind the kachari bari (administrative wing).

 The northern and western temple facades have richly decorated terracotta work.
 The eastern temple has beautiful lime and mortar relief work with the large scene of the Kurukshetra taking centre stage above one of the arches.
 The fourth temple has simple terracotta motifs on its walls.

 The northern temple has panels depicting scenes from the Puranas, Ramayana, Mahabharata, Krishna Leela, different forms of Ma Shakti, social and rural life, damsels, musicians, dancers and others.

-Locals say that when this temple was built roughly 250 years ago, the Bhagirathi river was a kilometre away but as the years have gone by, the current and course of this holy river has changed many times and is now barely 10 feet away from the temple.
-The boundary wall has already been damaged by the water current and it appears that the Bhagirathi river is inching closer to the temple every year.
+Locals say that when this temple was built 250 years ago, the Bhagirathi River was a kilometre away but as the years have gone by, the current and course of this holy river has changed many times and is now barely 10 feet away from the temple.
+The boundary wall has already been damaged by the water current and it appears that the Bhagirathi River is inching closer to the temple every year.

 Written by Lakshmi Subramanian